temporenc/temporenc/README.rst

 ns        32     4       ``10xxxxxx`` ``xxxxxxxx`` ``xxxxxxxx`` ``xxxxxxxx``
 none      8      1       ``11111111``
 ========= ====== ======= ============ ============ ============ ============

-In case no value is present, a single ``0xff`` byte is used instead.
-Note that in practice it's often a better choice to simply use a *temporenc* type that does not include a sub-second precision time component.

 Time zone component